Reserve Supplementary Training Programmes

 The courses will include both distance learning and on-site sequences.
 The course methods will involve instructor-led on-site learning, supervised online instruction, and a selection of sub-courses and training exercises.
 Additional information on this training will be available at the Finnish Defence Forces’ Regional Offices’ customer service desk.

 Applying for the courses

-- The result of at least 2,300 metres 12-minute running test
+- at least 2 000 m in the 12-minute running test

-- Commitment and will to defend the country
+- commitment and will to defend.

-- Leadership training and other special competences
+- leadership training and other special skills

-- Partaken in voluntary national defence activities
+- prior participation in voluntary national defence activity

 - a statement by wartime superordinate and instructor.